aforward9600/pokemonpalette/README.md

 #Hack-Induced Bugs fixed in this version:
 -----------
-- Vermilion sign text now displays correctly
+- Enemy pokemon levels are displayed correctly

 #Bugfixes: